Wellington Formation: Interstate 70: Russell County sinkholes

 Early oil exploration in western Kansas focused largely on the Carboniferous formations, such as the Kansas City-Lansing limestones at a depth of 3,300 feet.
 The higher Permian formation is important to this exploration both as marker horizons as well as a relatively impervious protective barrier between the brines of the Permian formations and the fresh water of the surface aquifers used for domestic supplies.
-Particularly, this means that the thousands of oil wells in western Kansas must penetrate the Hutchinson Salt Member and other beds of soluble salt, anhydrite, and gypsum of the upper Permian rocks.
+Particularly, this means that the thousands of oil wells in western Kansas must penetrate the Hutchinson Salt Member and other beds of soluble salt, anhydrite, and gypsum of the upper Permian rocks to reach the hydrocarbon reserves.

 During World War II, steel outer casings were recovered from completed cable-drilled wells in Russell County, but the wells were not correctly sealed.
 The lack of cement casing and plugging means that surface fresh water now drains down the well bores and on passing through the salt, anhydrite, and gypsum beds dissolves and carries away those minerals.
 This dissolution causes water-filled voids 1,300 to 1600 feet below the surface, still enlarging and slowly collapsing today, causing active sinkholes.
 As no strong formations lie above the Hutchinson Salt (only soft shale, sand, and very thin chalk) the sinking is very steady and gradual.

 Interstate 70 was knowingly constructed over three of these sinkholes west of Russell, Kansas.
 The lanes have been elevated repeatedly since construction and an adjoining overpass was removed to avoid its impending collapse.
 All three sinkholes hold open fresh water in wet periods.
 The Crawford Sinkhole is the deepest of the three and holds water continuously, becoming a local wetlands environment.